-- For eggs sunny-side up, cover the pan and cook until the yolk thickens, but are not hard.
+- For eggs sunny-side up, cover pan and cook until yolks thicken, but are not hard.
 For basted eggs, spoon butter in pan over eggs while cooking.
-For over-easy eggs, carefully turn the eggs to cook both sides.
+For over-easy eggs, carefully turn eggs to cook both sides but do not cover pan.
 Yield: 2 servings.

 Originally published as Fried Eggs in Complete Guide to Country Cooking Cookbook 1998, p218

 Please Log In or Join to add a rating and review.